-Accumulation White IPA is available in 12oz. bottles and on draft.
-To find it, along with others from New Belgium, visit the Beer Finder or download New Belgium’s Beer Mode app.
-For more information about New Belgium Brewing, visit NewBelgium.com.
+Juicy Haze IPA is now available in 12oz. bottles and on draft.
+Four-pack 16oz. cans will be available beginning in March.
+To find Voodoo Ranger Juicy Haze IPA, along with others from New Belgium, visit the Beer Finder or download the Beer Mode app.
+For more information about the brewery, visit NewBelgium.com.

 About New Belgium Brewing

 New Belgium Brewing, makers of Fat Tire Belgian Style Ale and a host of Belgian-inspired beers, is recognized as one of Outside Magazine’s Best Places to Work, one of the Wall Street Journal’s Best Small Businesses and tops Bicycling Magazine’s Best Companies for Cyclists.
 The 100% employee-owned brewery is a Platinum-level Bicycle Friendly Business as designated by the League of American Bicyclists, one of World Blu’s most democratic U.S. businesses, and a Certified B Corp.
 In addition to Fat Tire Belgian Style Ale, New Belgium brews fourteen year-round beers; Citradelic Tangerine IPA, Fat Tire Belgian White, Voodoo Ranger IPA, Voodoo Ranger Imperial IPA, Voodoo Ranger 8 Hop Pale Ale, Sour Saison, Honey Orange Tripel, Dayblazer Easygoing Ale, Tartastic Lemon Ginger Ale, 1554 Black Ale, Bohemian Pilsner, Abbey Belgian Ale, Trippel and a gluten-reduced beer, Glutiny Pale Ale.
 To learn more, visit NewBelgium.com and follow the brewery on Facebook, Twitter or Instagram.